ywen/rest_resource/README.md

 ## DESCRIPTION
 The gem provides a basic CRUD operation to the resources.
 It is basically rest-client wrapper.
-Once you use it, you have find, create, update and delete (Currently I implemented only find and create)
+Once you use it, you have find, create, update and delete (Currently I implemented find, create and update)

 The goal of this gem is to provide a minimum CRUD client interface for the RESTful web services.
 It doesn't make the API to be ActiveRecord like.
 Rather, it lets the users have the full control on the resources, especially on the error handling.